 Essex is a large county to the north east of London.
 Its proximity to the capital and geographical positioning mean that the majority of the population of Essex is relatively affluent, although parts of eastern Essex suffer from high levels of deprivation.

-At our private drug and alcohol rehab, Providence Projects, we have welcomed addicts from Essex from all types of backgrounds.
+At our private drug and alcohol rehab, Providence Projects, we have welcomed people from Essex from all types of backgrounds.
 We treat them all equally, whatever their particular circumstance.
+Speak to our friendly team of addiction specialists today on 0800 955 0945

 Drugs in Essex

 In all parts of Essex, drug and alcohol use is relatively commonplace.
 We have recently treated drug addicts from the Basildon, Chelmsford, Romford and Colchester areas.
-Over the last 5 years, there seems to have been a growing rise in heroin and cocaine addicts seeking drug rehab treatment from the county.
-These substances are highly addictive and because of their strength, many find it easier to become clean with our help.
+Over the last 5 years, there seems to have been a growing rise in heroin and cocaine users seeking Essex drug rehab treatment from the county.
+These substances are highly addictive and because of their strength, those suffering from addiction find it easier to become clean with our help.

 Alcohol in Essex